 In June 2012, Tesla (TSLA), almost two years to the date after going public on the Nasdaq, debuted the Model S electric car.
-If you had invested $10,000 in Tesla stock that day, you’d have $670,530 today.
+If you had invested $10,000 in Tesla stock that day, you’d have $1,797,213.42 today, an average annual return of better than 69%.

 In fact, our Tim Lutts got in on TSLA even earlier, recommending the stock to his Cabot Stock of the Week subscribers in December 2011.
 Readers who bought on his recommendation then and have held on through thick, thin and Elon Musk’s tweets are sitting on a profit of 16,602% today.

 On February 1, 2013, Netflix (NFLX), already a very well-known streaming video company that had essentially put Blockbuster out of business, launched its first original TV series, “House of Cards”.
 Many more original hits soon followed that, including “Orange is the New Black” later that year.
-But “House of Cards” was the first of its kind, and revolutionized the way we watch TV today, when many people have ditched cable altogether in favor of streaming services like Netflix, Hulu, Amazon Prime and Disney Plus.
+But “House of Cards” was the first of its kind, and revolutionized the way we watch TV today, when many people have ditched cable altogether in favor of streaming services like Netflix, Hulu, Amazon Prime, Apple TV+ and Disney Plus.

-If you saw that revolution coming after “House of Cards” debuted, and invested $10,000 in Netflix stock seven years ago, today you’d be sitting on $177,260.
+If you saw that revolution coming after “House of Cards” debuted, and invested $10,000 in Netflix stock seven years ago, today you’d be sitting on $146,538.82 today, despite recent weakness in the stock.

 Why am I bringing up these potentially missed opportunities in growth stocks that are rather obvious now?
 Because revolutionary ideas matter.

 None of these three companies were complete unknowns when they introduced the aforementioned revolutionary products.
 Tesla was not as well known as the other two when it started to take off, but it was known enough for Tim to recommend it to his readers before the first Model S delivery was made.
-And all of these game-changing products were unveiled in the last decade.
+And all of these game-changing products were unveiled in the last 16 years - two of them in the last decade.

 Where to Find the Next Revolutionary Ideas